The Pardoner's Tale: Sources and composition

 The prologue—taking the form of a literary confession—was most probably modelled on that of "Faus Semblaunt" in the medieval French poem Roman de la Rose.
 The tale of the three rioters is a version of a folk tale with a "remarkably wide range" and has numerous analogues: ancient Buddhist, Persian, and African.
-The Dove's tale from Night 152 of the 1001 Nights about the wealthy merchant from Sindah and the two swindlers who poison one another is also very similar to this story.
+The Dove's tale from Night 152 of the One Thousand and One Nights about the wealthy merchant from Sindah and the two swindlers who poison one another is also very similar to this story.

 Analysis

 The relationship between tellers and tale is distinctly significant in "The Pardoner's Tale".
 The Pardoner is an enigmatic character, portrayed as grotesque in the General Prologue.
 He is seemingly aware of his sin – it is not clear why he tells the pilgrims about his sin in the prologue before his tale commences.
 His preaching is correct and the results of his methods, despite their corruption, are good.
 The Pardoner's confession is similar to that of the Wife of Bath in that there is a revelation of details buried within the prologue.

-Chaucer describes The Pardoner as an excellent speaker in his portrait of the character in the General Prologue to The Canterbury Tales, which inherently reflects the quality of the narrative attributed to him.
+Chaucer describes the Pardoner as an excellent speaker in his portrait of the character in the General Prologue to The Canterbury Tales, which inherently reflects the quality of the narrative attributed to him.

 The old man who appears before the rioters has been the subject of considerable debate.
 Many people and scholars reference him as "death in person", "the Wandering Jew", "Old Age itself", and "Death's messenger".
 W. J. B. Owen points out that "He is seeking Death; and that Death or his agent should find death is contrary to all the logic of allegory."
-Owen argues that a character is merely an old man and not a symbol of mortality.
+Owen argues that the character is merely an old man and not a symbol of mortality.

-The Old Man in "The Pardoner's Tale" is oftentimes written off as one who does not provide any sort of substance to the play.
+The Old Man in "The Pardoner's Tale" is often written off as one who does not provide any sort of substance to the play.
 However, critic Alfred David denies such claims and asserts the possibility that the Old Man in "The Pardoner's Tale" is meant to symbolise more than unambiguous death, "the old man's identity does not admit a simple, unambiguous, and definitive answer such as Death or Death's Messenger".
 David goes on to assert that the Old Man may actually symbolise the "Wandering Jew" as defined to be a symbol of death that will supposedly roam the Earth until the Second Coming of Jesus Christ.
 One may compare this notion to the symbol and character of the Old Man in The Rime of the Ancient Mariner by Samuel Taylor Coleridge.